Productivity tip #14: Start your day ahead of everyone else.

 4. The belief that the gains made by spending more time getting ready in the morning are incremental at best.

-When I make this argument to people looking to improve their productivity and get more done, I’ve been told by some that the 30 or 60 minutes spent getting ready in the mornings are a welcomed respite from the rigors of the day.
+When I make this argument to people looking to improve their productivity and get more done, I’ve been told by some that the 30 or 60 minutes spent getting ready in the mornings are a welcome respite from the rigors of the day.
 A time to relax.

-“A time for myself”.”
+“A time for myself.”

 If you want to relax or have time for yourself, spend the time exercising.
 Meditating.
 Reading.
 Walking.
 Petting a dog.
 Knitting.
 Spending time in nature.
 Listening to music.
 Writing.
 Having sex.
 Dancing.
 Drawing.
 Talking to loved ones.